fwcd/kotlin-language-server/CONTRIBUTION.md

 While working with kotlin, you are likely to encounter concepts from the above list

+## How to Setup Custom Kotlin Language Server

+While working on this project, it may be useful to try it out right away!
+Luckily for us, `vscode-kotlin` extension supports custom versions for kotlin-language-server.
+Check out [kotlin.languageServer.path](vscode://settings/kotlin.languageServer.path) in vscode settings (if link does not work, use above setting id to search for it).

 ## Tracking issues

 If you want to introduce massive change, please create a corresponding tracking issue and pull-request.